Triggerfish: Description

-Taxonomy
+Nomenclature

-The triggerfish family, Balistidae, was first proposed in 1810 by the French polymath Constantine Samuel Rafinesque.
-The closest relatives to the triggerfishes are the filefishes belonging to the family Monacanthidae and these two families are sometimes classified together in the suborder Balistoidei, for example in the 5th edition of Fishes of the World.
+The triggerfish family, Balistidae, was first proposed in 1810 by French polymath Constantine Samuel Rafinesque.
+The closest relatives to the triggerfishes are the filefishes belonging to the family Monacanthidae, and these two families are sometimes classified together in the suborder Balistoidei, for example in the 5th edition of Fishes of the World.
 Other authorities, however, also include the families Aracanidae and Ostraciidae within the suborder Balistoidei.

 Etymology

-Triggerfish have both a common name and a scientific name that refers to the first spine of the dorsal fin being locked in place by the erection of the shorter second trigger spine, and unlocked by depressing the second spine.
-In the scientific name of the type genus Balistes this is taken directly from the Italian pesce balestra, the "crossbow fish", ballista originally being a machine for throwing arrows.
+The triggerfish family has both a common name and a scientific name that refers to the first spine of the dorsal fin being locked in place by the erection of the shorter second trigger spine, and unlocked by depressing the second spine.
+The type genus Balistes is taken directly from their Italian name pesce balestra, the "crossbow fish"; this references the ballista, a siege engine resembling an oversized crossbow which possesses a trigger mechanism.